lagoproject/DMP/docs/howtos/how_to_join_LAGO_VO.md

 ![https://lagoproject.github.io/DMP/docs/howtos/how_to_join_LAGO_VO_img/RegistrationLAGO{{i}}.png](/DMP/docs/howtos/how_to_join_LAGO_VO_img/RegistrationLAGO{{i}}.png)

-Now that you are registered on the eduTEAMS Service, but to access services  you can join to some group in LAGO Virtual Organization
+Now that you are registered on the eduTEAMS Service, but to access the LAGO services **you must also join to some group in the LAGO Virtual Organization**.
+See the next section.

 ## Applying to a LAGO group

 Every collaborator should belong to some LAGO scientific group.
+To apply for someone you should follow the link:

 ``https://mms.eduteams.org/fed/registrar/?vo=LAGO-AAI&group=<GROUP>``

-This is currently distributed by countries:
+The collaboration are mainly distributed by countries, every one correspond to a one group:
 {% assign countries = "argentina, colombia, spain" | split: ", " %}
 {% for c in countries %}
   - {{c}} : [https://mms.eduteams.org/fed/registrar/?vo=LAGO-AAI&group={{c}}](https://mms.eduteams.org/fed/registrar/?vo=LAGO-AAI&group={{c}})